 Once automated tests have completed, the software is typically deployed to a series of staging environments, some of which may be used for further manual testing while others may be used for training, support, and customer previews.

-The final stage of the pipeline involves making the changes live and can either be triggered manually (in the case of continuous delivery) or automatically (as with continuous deployment).
+The final stage of the CI/CD pipeline involves making the changes live and can either be triggered manually (in the case of continuous delivery) or automatically (as with continuous deployment).

 Let’s look at some considerations for each of these stages in a bit more detail.

 The first step towards adopting continuous integration is to get your entire codebase into a version control system (VCS aka source control management or SCM), such as Git, Mercurial or Perforce, and then to get everyone on your team into the habit of committing their changes frequently.
 Each commit to master initiates the pipeline, building and testing the code to provide rapid feedback on what you’ve written.

 While frequent commits are an important practice in the CI/CD pipeline, if you’re working on a larger feature that will take several days or weeks to complete then committing periodically during that process can feel like a double-edged sword.